Step 4: Test your survey

 Why is it important to test my survey?

 After putting in the time and effort to create a survey, you want to make sure that it works and looks the way you intended—for your sake and for your respondents’.

 Testing allows you to pick up on issues like broken logic, formatting flaws or navigation issues.
 When testing, the worst-case scenario is an error message, but the implications could be much worse if issues aren’t picked up before the survey is made live.

 With this in mind, you should test each survey from start to finish before final release.
 Should there be an error or other issue in your survey that impacts the outcome of your results, the only solution would be redistributing the survey or accepting the less-than-ideal results.

 As part of the testing process, we recommend sending a testlink to a few colleagues so that they can test the survey and give their approval before publication.

 How do I test my survey?

-To test your survey there are a couple of possibilities, depending on where you are in the creation process and what you are interested in previewing.
+To test your survey, there are a couple of possibilities depending on where you are in the creation process and what you are interested in previewing.

 Test sendout (E-mail and SMS): When you are working with an E-mail or SMS sendout you can test the entire respondent experience by sending test sendouts.
-This can be useful to make sure that you are satisfied with the format of the e-mail or SMS that is sent, and of course that there is a working link included in the message.
+This can be useful to make sure that you are satisfied with the format of the e-mail or SMS that is sent, and that there is a working link included in the message.